Firehed/ESP8266-Optoma-Projector/README.md

 There is ABSOLUTELY NO SECURITY here - any plaintext HTTP client that can talk to this can change your inputs or read the current settings.
 Only basic validation to ensure you can't run arbitrary serial commands exists.
-So generally speaking, make sure this isn't exposed to the internet directly unless you want strangers changing your HDMI switch's input.
+So generally speaking, make sure this isn't exposed to the internet directly unless you want strangers able to turn your projector on or off!

 ## License
 MIT